chromium/chromium/tools/metrics/histograms/README.md

 </histogram>
 ```

-Note that each token `<variant>` defines what text should be substituted for it,
+Each token `<variant>` defines what text should be substituted for it,
 both in the histogram name and in the summary text.
+The name part gets
+substituted into the histogram name; the summary part gets substituted in
-As shorthand, a `<variant>`
+the summary field (the histogram description).
+As shorthand, a
-that omits the `summary` attribute substitutes the value of the `name` attribute
+`<variant>` that omits the `summary` attribute substitutes the value of
-in the histogram's `<summary>` text as well.
+the `name` attribute in the histogram's `<summary>` text as well.

 *** promo
 Tip: You can declare an optional token by listing an empty name: `<variant